Ivesey/ivesey.github.io/_posts/2016-12-07-aws-dev-ops-1-5-lab-3-with-code-build.md

 Still need to do all this as per the Lab Guide.

 ## Task 1.2
 __NOTE:__ If you're using Windows, it is very important that you follow the instructions in Appendix A to connect to your instance.
 If you're using Putty, it is vital that you use Pageant to manage your keys and that you enable Agent Forwarding.
-If you don't, this step will go horribly wrong and basically it's a case of ENDing the lab and then STARTing it all over again. _Alternatively_, you could download and install [GitBash](https://git-for-windows.github.io/) and simply do `ssh -A -i path/to/pem ec2-user@public.ip.address`
+If you don't, this step will go horribly wrong and basically it's a case of ENDing the lab and then STARTing it all over again.

 Still need to do all this as per the Lab Guide.